-• The majority of people acutely infected with hepatitis C are between the ages of 25 and 39 (rate: 3.3 per 100,000).
+The majority of people with acute hepatitis C are between the ages of 25 and 44 (rate: 3.3 per 100,000 pop.).
 Chronic HCV is more widely distributed across age ranges.
-The high case numbers among young people for both acute and chronic hepatitis C mean that hepatitis C is currently spreading among younger people.
+The high case numbers among young people for both acute and chronic hepatitis C suggest that hepatitis C is currently spreading among younger people.